-Coupled with the fact that the second largest pipeline project in history has been exempted from the Major Facility Siting Act, and that federal and state authority is very limited on private land, it soon becomes obvious that the private landowner stands virtually defenseless before large pipeline companies such as the NTPC.
-We have never considered that equitable.
+Coupled with the fact that the second largest pipeline project in world history has been exempted from the Major Facility Siting Act, and that federal and state authority is very limited on private land it becomes apparent that the private landowner stands virtually defenseless before large pipeline companies such as the Northern Tier Pipeline Company.
+We have never considered this equitable.